QuickBooks Blog

 payments

 Cash and checks used to be the norm for payroll, bill payments, and more.
-But in today’s digital age, the electronic transfer of funds is now a necessity when accepting payments through your online checking account.
+But, the QuickBooks Entrepreneurship in 2025 report found that 64% of today's business owners typically accept online payments.

 When it comes to digital payments, there are two main players: ACH transfers and wire transfers.
 While both are ways to send money electronically, they’re very different processes.

-In this post, we’ll review ACH vs. wire transfers and their key differences and benefits so you can find the electronic transfer solution that works best for your business.
+In this post, we’ll review ACH vs. wire transfers key differences and benefits, so help you find the best electronic transfer solution for your business.

 What is an ACH transfer?

-ACH transfers don’t require the bank as a middleman, instead, it used the ACH Network to make transfers.
+ACH transfers don’t require the bank to be a middleman.
+Instead, they use the ACH Network to make transfers.
 This allows people to send and request money transfers independently.
-These types of transfers are usually used for payroll, bill payments, and recurring transactions.
+These transfers are usually used for payroll, bill payments, and recurring transactions.

 ACH payments fall into two different categories:

-• ACH direct deposit: This is when a government entity or a business makes payments to an individual.
+• ACH direct deposit: A government entity or a business makes payments to an individual.

-• ACH direct payment: This is when an individual or business sends money through the ACH Network.
+• ACH direct payment: An individual or business sends money through the ACH Network.
 It uses a debit and credit system to send money from one bank account to another.

 What is a wire transfer?